chivesab/10-fold-cross-validation-and-script-for-SVM/README.md

 Step2. job_list_all.py

-    create file job_list_all.txt, if job completes, change state of that job into 'c', if job is incomplete, mark it as 'i', if job is running, get its job-id and updates it in the job_list_all.txt
+    create file job_list_all.txt, if job completes, change state of that job into 'c', if job is incomplete, mark it as 'i', if job is   running,get its job-id and updates it in the job_list_all.txt

 Step3. fetch.py

     get the job-id which is running and record them.

 Step4. count_label.py